huggingface/hub-docs/docs/hub/webhooks.md

 }
 ```

-`headSha` is only sent when the `domain` contains the value `"repo"`, it's not sent on community events.
+`headSha` is only sent when the `scope` starts with `"repo"`, it's not sent on community events like discussions and comments.

 ### Discussion